conestack/webresource/docs/source/overview.rst

         ...
     )

-Or an already declared resource can be added to a group:
+or an already declared resource can be added to a group:

 .. code-block:: python